gammalib/gammalib/doc/source/quickstart.rst

 The last print command is to convince yourself that the models have been loaded properly.

 Much more is still to come.
-Please be a little bit patient, I'm working on it.
-In the meantime you may check the `Doxygen documentation <doxygen.html>`_ to see what classes and methods are available.
+Please be a little bit patient, we're working on it.
+In the meantime you may check the `Doxygen documentation <doxygen/index.html>`_ to see what classes and methods are available.

 Getting Help